 - Although your bank processes thousands of transactions accurately, it can make mistakes, and you typically have only 60 days in which to inform the bank of the error.
 If you don't balance your checkbook monthly, you might not even find the error in 60 days.
 Even more likely is the possibility that you made a math error in your checkbook register, which you're unlikely to find unless you balance your checkbook each month.

-- If you make a mistake or forget to post an ATM withdrawal, debit card purchase, or other transaction in your checkbook register, you may start bouncing checks and incurring fees, which are often $25 or more for each returned check.
+- If you make a mistake or forget to post an ATM withdrawal, debit card purchase, or other transaction in your checkbook register, you may start bouncing checks and incur overdraft, nonsufficient funds or other fees.
 If you don't correct the problem quickly, you can often incur a number of returned check fees or more than one fee for the same check if the person the check was written to re-deposits it right away in the hopes that your balance will now cover the sum.
 Those fees can easily eat into your balance, potentially putting you in the red -- and in debt to the bank.

 Unfortunately, the basic money management task of balancing our checkbooks is not taught in most schools and usually not taught by our parents.
-If you're just starting out on your own, or you have your first bank account, or you just never got in the habit of balancing your checkbook regularly, the next pages include simple, step-by-step instructions for doing it and an easy-to-use checkbook balancing form.
+If you're just starting out on your own, or you have your first bank account, or you just never got in the habit of balancing your checkbook regularly, here are some easy to follow instructions for how to do it.